 And this is very consistent with how Rian Johnson tries to treat the rest of the core Star Wars concepts.
 He tries to subvert as many as he can.
 Just some quick points to illustrate what I mean:

 - Luke doesn’t become some benevolent teacher like Yoda or Kenobi.
-He’s kind of an asshole who even attempted to kill one of his pupils (if we can believe him, the urge lasted only a second).
+He’s kind of an asshole who even attempted to kill one of his pupils (if we can believe him, the urge apparently lasted for only a second).
 And when he projects himself across the galaxy, he doesn’t wield his green lightsaber.
 He uses the blue one that belonged to his flawed father.
 Hmmm.

 - The conflict between Poe and Holder seems nonsensical, because why doesn’t she just trust him with her strategy?
 He can’t even disagree with her because he doesn’t know what it is.
 But again, like I’ve said, this is a power struggle within the good guys’ own organization.
 The heroes aren’t noble.
 They’ve got their own stupid baggage.

 - The First Order’s leadership is equally incompetent.
 You don’t have anyone who commands the room like Tarkin.
 Yes, Tarkin made a fatal mistake, but he never struck you as a fool.
 On the other hand, the First Order is dominated by a trio of numbskulls.
 I immediately had a bad taste in my mouth when the movie opened with a Verizon-esque “Can you hear me now?” joke.
 It doesn’t strike me as Star Wars humor.
 But this speaks to something consistent about the latest addition to the storied franchise: the villains are pathetic.
-Hux is a joke, Snoke does a bad Palpatine impression then dies like a joke, and Kylo Ren is an emotionally unstable manchild.
+Hux is a joke, Snoke does a bad Palpatine impression then dies like a chump, and Kylo Ren is an emotionally unstable manchild.
 How is it that the “good guys” can’t seem to drum up support against these assholes?
 And it’s ironic that Snoke berates Kylo Ren for imitating Vader when he’s aping the fuck out of Palpatine.
-I can’t read minds, but I can’t help but think this is deliberate on Rian Johnson’s part.
+I can’t read minds, but I can’t help but think that this is deliberate on Rian Johnson’s part.

 So I wonder if Kylo Ren’s offer to Rey is all that bad.
 He wants to wipe everything out.
 He’s very insistent about that: